ShangjinTang/dotfiles/README.md

 2. Install `win32yank` and add it to Windows PATH.
 Ensure `win32yank` can be accessed in WSL.

 ### mise

+Package tool [mise][mise] is not defaulted installed, but is recommended.

 - If you have issue with `mise` packages, please remove the issue package from `.tool-versions` and manually install it.
 - If you need to use a different version in a folder, use `mise local <some-package>@<version-number>`.